 Where to buy the Direct 4×4 Expedition Roof Tent: Direct 4×4 is an eBay shop, you can find the Expedition Roof Tent here on eBay.

-I think it’s pretty clear that the main competition here is between Roof Cabin and Ventura Roof Tents.
+In terms of price, I think it’s pretty clear that the main competition here is between Roof Cabin and Ventura Roof Tents.
 While Ventura has the biggest roof tent with annex, the Roof Cabin for the same price is only slightly smaller, but have stronger flysheet.

 Ox Overland may not have a roof tent of this size (width over 150 cms) in this price range, but their cheaper models have some very nice features that distinct them from the rest (not to mention the bright orange color!)